 Does your product identify unused data over a period of time?

-Our solution does not currently provide analytics that allow you to identify media content that you have not downloaded or viewed for a period of time.
+Our solution does not currently provide analytics that allow you to identify media content that you have not downloaded or viewed over a period of time.
 However, commands are available to remove stale index entries and unused thumbnail files.